karinals08/karinals08.github.io/README.md

 - Analysis of applicant records shows that % of applicants have incomplete submissions, such as missing credits earned, inaccurate GPA, or missing GPA earned.
 Among these applicants, % are missing information.
 Identifying the specific missing item allows admissions team to target communications and ensure applicants recieve clear guidance on next steps.

 # Recommendations & Next Steps
 - Prioritize contacting applicants who are missing key documents to increase completion rates and readiness.
+Segment emails by missing item type and program for clarity.

 - Provide additional advising or resources to help first-gen students and answer any quesetions regarding the application process.

 - Offer webinars or checklist to help with the application process and to increase preparedness.

-- Track the effectiveness of emails or outreach interventions by finding the percentage of applicants completing missing items after outreach
+Afterwards, track the effectiveness of emails or outreach interventions by finding the percentage of applicants completing missing items after outreach